melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/add-or-remove-consent.md

 If you get a new consent response, for example, through a paper form, or verbally through a phone call, you can record this in Mavis.

-1. From the **Consent** tab of a session page, go into the child record by clicking on their name.
+1. From the **Children** tab of a session page, go into the child record by clicking on their name.
 2. Select **Record a new consent response**.
 3. Use the radio button to indicate who the consent is from (you can add a new contact if necessary).
 4. The parent’s details are displayed.
 Click **Continue** to enter a new consent response from that parent, then indicate whether it was given by phone, paper or in person.